Your Trusted First Aid Training Provider

 There are common competencies shared between these courses.
 Each course teaches the basics in terms of providing first aid and basic life support, and both include CPR in the training course.

 However, the major differences between the two lie mostly in their duration and the scope of situations that each handles.
-In particular, Emergency First Aid has more of a focus on providing specialized first aid for infants and children in various emergency situations.
+In particular, Emergency First Aid has additional focus on providing specialized first aid for infants and children in various emergency situations.

 The emergency First Aid course is specifically designed for staff employed in the education and the care setting.
 All courses meet the requirements of our regulator and peak industry bodies.
 Students of this course are recommended to renew their training every three years.
 We deliver this course to groups requiring us to attend their premises.
-While at our public training venues at Belmont and Joondalup we stick to delivering accredited Perth First Aid courses.
+While at our public training venues at Belmont and Joondalup we stick to delivering Provide First Aid & CPR.
+Rest assured all courses whether delivered at our location or yours are accredited Perth First Aid courses.

 If you need a first aid certificate for work or you simply want to do a Perth first aid course to increase your own first aid knowledge and skills, your first call should be to Australia Wide First Aid, as we are the driving force in delivering the highest quality First Aid training solutions.
 In doing so, we are furthering the Good Samaritan values to our fellow man in times of need, and keeping your home and workplace as safe as possible.

 Don’t delay, reach out to us today through our contact page or by calling us at our hotline at 1300 336 613.